skyler93z/bigDataIssue/README_version_1.md

-# [title of the big sample size project]
+# [Minor Issues Escalated to Critical Levels in Large Samples: A Permutation-Based Fix]
 ---

 ## About this Project
 In statistical theory, a bigger sample size is always preferred if we do not need to consider the cost of data collection and computing resources.
 However, in the real world, the assumptions of statistical theory are often not satisfied.
 In this case, the negative effect of big sample size may occur since when the sample size increases, the difference between the real setting and the ideal setting will also get more and more significant, which may exacerbate the performance of statistical analysis.
+This project aims to reveal the problem of big sample size through data simulation and then find solution to solve this issue.

 ---
 ## Directory Layout
 ![image](https://github.com/ubcxzhang/bigDataIssue/blob/main/illustration_v1.png)

-We assume the user set the default directory at **Graham** at Compute Canada
+We assume the user set the default directory at **Cedar** at Compute Canada
 ~~~
     [your_deirctory]
 ~~~